geedrn/RNA-Seq_blog/_posts/2024-08-26-basic-analysis.md

 > https://ccb.jhu.edu/software/stringtie/index.shtml?t=faq
 {: .block-tip }

-### Phase 2 — quantification of transcript abundance
+### Phase 2 — Quantification of transcript abundance
 > Once reads have been mapped to genomic or transcriptomic locations, the next step in the analysis process is to assign them to genes or transcripts, to determine abundance measures.
 Diverse comparative studies have shown that the approach taken at the quantification step has perhaps the largest impact on the ultimate results, even greater than the choice of aligner.
 The quantification of read abundances for individual genes (that is, all transcript isoforms for that gene) relies on counting sequence reads that overlap known genes, using a transcriptome annotation.

 The next step is to count how many times genes are sequenced.
 Some methods are available here including HTSeq and RSEM.
 There are a couple of papers testing differences (The list below is a few examples).